axel-op/dart-package-analyzer/README.md

 ```

 * `githubToken`, `eventPayload`, and `commitSha` inputs are required to post a comment on GitHub.
 * Use `maxScoreToComment` if you only want to have a comment if your score is lower than this.
 If you don't specify it, a comment will be posted for every commit that triggers the workflow.
+In this example, a comment won't be posted if the score is above 99.99, that is, if it equals 100.